ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 +-- {: .num_remark}
 ###### Remark

-Beware that the Urysohn function in prop. \ref{UrysohnLemma} may take the values 0 or 1 even outside of the two subsets.
+Beware, the Urysohn function in prop. \ref{UrysohnLemma} may take the values 0 or 1 even outside of the two subsets.
 The condition that the function takes value 0 or 1, respectively, _precisely_ on the two subsets corresponds to "[[perfectly normal spaces]]".

 =--